Influencing Legislation Toolkit

 Why Join CQEL?

-• CQEL has low annual dues starting at $199 for individuals, $215 for 1 site, or $450 for 2 to 20 sites.
-We are dedicated to give preschool programs a ton of value for their membership!
+• CQEL has low annual dues starting at $229 for individuals, $258 for one site, or $690 for 2 to 20 sites.
+We are dedicated to giving preschool programs a ton of value for their membership!

 • Human Resources - Access to HR specialists by phone or online.

 • Insurance – Receive discounts on your insurance, including business, workers’ comp, auto, and general insurance.
-We also provide access to affordable medical insurance solutions for your staff.
+We also provide your staff with access to affordable medical insurance solutions.

-• School Supplies - Receive discounts on school supplies and playground equipment from Kaplan (15% & free shipping, over $250 on some items), Lakeshore Learning (5%+ depends on volume & free shipping over $250 on some items), Discount School Supplies (15%) and more.
+• School Supplies—Receive discounts on school supplies and playground equipment from Kaplan (15% & free shipping on orders over $250), Lakeshore Learning (5%+ depending on volume & free shipping on orders over $250), Discount School Supplies (15%), and more.

 • Licensing - CQEL will keep you informed of upcoming licensing changes.